Baja Marimba Band

-The Baja Marimba Band was a musical group led by marimba player Julius Wechter.
+The Baja Marimba Band was an American musical group led by marimba player Julius Wechter.
 Formed by producer Herb Alpert after his own Tijuana Brass, the Baja Marimba Band outlasted the Tijuana Brass by several years in part due to TV producer Chuck Barris, who included the group's music on his game shows in the 1970s.

 History

 Origin

 During his youth, Julius Wechter took up several percussion instruments including the vibes and marimba.
 In 1956 his group the Julius Wechter Quartet released a jazz album entitled Linear Sketches.

 In 1958, Julius joined Martin Denny's band where he played marimba (replacing Arthur Lyman) as well as numerous other percussion instruments.
 Four years later he was paid $15 as a session man on Herb Alpert's debut album, The Lonely Bull.
 Wechter soon composed "Spanish Flea" for Alpert, which became a hit for him.
 Alpert encouraged Wechter to form his own group, The Baja Marimba Band, to help cash in on the faux-Mexican popularity of Alpert's own Tijuana Brass.